 Starting an FBA storefront is relatively easy.
 Once you’ve created your Amazon Seller Central account and sorted out logistics, you can automate most processes.
-You then have to manage only customer service or PPC campaigns.This is your guide on Due Diligence for Amazon FBA Businesses.
+You then have to manage only customer service or PPC campaigns.This is your guide on Due Diligence before buying an Amazon FBA Business.

-The Case for Buying over Building an FBA Business
+The Case for Buying an Amazon FBA Business over Building

 Starting a successful FBA business requires an initial capital injection.
 As well as the right attitude and skill set, to ensure growth and sustainability.